c-zhou/polyGembler/README.md

 ## Overview
 *polyGembler* is program that constructs genetic linakge maps or chromosomal-scale pseudomolecules combining *de novo* genome assembly and genetic mapping.
 The method assumes availability of genome-wide genotyping data such as [GBS](https://en.wikipedia.org/wiki/Genotyping_by_sequencing), [RAD-seq](https://en.wikipedia.org/wiki/Restriction_site_associated_DNA_markers) and [SNP array](https://en.wikipedia.org/wiki/SNP_array) data, collected on a F1 outbred mapping population, as well as high coverage (i.e. greater than 30X) whole genome sequence data on a reference sample, or alternatively the availability of a set of reference contigs or scaffolds.
 By mapping marker set to contigs *polyGembler* infers contig haplotypes for each sample.
 Contig haplotypes are then used to infer linkage groups corresponding to chromosomes as well as the optimal ordering of contigs within these chromosomes.

+*polyGembler* provides a standalone haplotype phasing tool for outbred mapping populations (`haplotyper`, see XXX).
+It accepts either genotype data or allele depth data and support polyploids.
+It is very robust to the presence of substantial amounts of missing genotype data and genotyping errors.

 *polyGembler* also provides a tool for simulating outcrossed F1 mapping population GBS data.
 It uses the software [PedigreeSim V2.0](https://www.wur.nl/en/show/Software-PedigreeSim.htm) to simulate the full-sib family genomes and imitates the [GBS protocol](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0019379) to generate GBS reads.

 *polyGembler* is written in Java.
 It has a user friendly design.
 All the tasks could be done with an one-liner command require no further manual intervention.
 It has been multithreaded where possible.